kataras/iris/README.md

 ## Todo
-[/] Complete the documents.
+- [ ] Never stop writing the docs.
-[/] Create examples in this repository.
+- [x] Create examples in this repository.
-[ ] Create a mechanism that scan for Typescript files, combile them on startup and serve them.
+- [ ] Create a mechanism that scan for Typescript files, combile them on startup and serve them.
-[ ] Convert useful middlewares out there into Iris middlewares, or contact with their authors to do so.
+- [ ] Convert useful middlewares out there into Iris middlewares, or contact with their authors to do so.
 ## Licence

 This project is licensed under the MIT license.